Podcast: Play in new window | Download

-Hi, it’s Patrik Hutzel from INTENSIVECAREHOTLINE.COM , where we instantly improve the lives of Families of critically ill Patients in Intensive Care, so that you can make informed decisions, get PEACE OF MIND, real power, real control and so that you can influence decision making fast, even if you’re not a doctor or a nurse in Intensive Care! !
+Hi, it’s Patrik Hutzel from INTENSIVECAREHOTLINE.COM , where we instantly improve the lives for Families of critically ill Patients in Intensive Care, so that you can make informed decisions, get PEACE OF MIND, real power, real control and so that you can influence decision making fast, even if you’re not a doctor or a nurse in Intensive Care!

 This is another episode of “your questions answered” and in this week’s episode I want to shed light on the question

 TRACHEOSTOMY AND WEANING OFF THE VENTILATOR IN INTENSIVE CARE, HOW LONG CAN IT TAKE?

 If your critically ill loved one has been in Intensive Care on a breathing tube/endotracheal tube, on a ventilator and in an induced coma and now has a Tracheostomy, there are several reasons, why your critically ill loved one required a Tracheostomy.